upc-hub/UPC-System/README.md

   -UPC Master is also built upon Ubuntu16.04.
 UPC master program is built using Python.
   -UPC Workers can be Linux or Windows OS.
 UPC worker program is built using Python.
 3. We study static and dynamic scheduling for the UPC system.
+  -Scheduling algorithms are designed by Java.
-4. We investigate the job migration when one user PC cannnot keep executing our UPC jobs.
+5. We investigate the job migration when one user PC cannnot keep executing our UPC jobs.
+  -Podman and CRIU(Checkpoin and Restore in Userspace) are adopted to implement the job migration function.
 ```